-Sweet but not too sweet, these mirin & maple roasted almonds are a welcome addition to the recipe collection!
-This is my first recipe for roasted nuts and it’s about time they appear here.
+Sweet, but not too sweet, these mirin & maple roasted almonds are a welcome addition to the recipe collection!

 And did you know, almonds are the most alkalizing nut?